 Join A Private Pain, our support group on Facebook

 Women, and their male partners, will often describe attempts to have intercourse as ‘hitting a brick wall’ or as ‘I am too small.’
 With regard to gynecologic examination, women will tend to avoid them, or will suffer terribly through them.
 Tampon use?
 Women will settle for sanitary pads and come up with excuses as to why they are better than tampons…

 But, there is no need to suffer because treatment for vaginismus is available, and there is a cure!
-With the right treatment plan and in the hands of a knowledgeable, experienced clinician, treatment should be simple, fast, and with permanent results.
+With the right intervention, and in the hands of a knowledgeable, experienced clinician, treatment should be simple, fast, and with permanent results.